Aaron98990/ways-of-the-game/goalkeeper.md

 >
 > -   Law 1.2 - Field Markings

+> An indirect free kick is awarded if a player:
+>
+> - prevents the goalkeeper from releasing the ball from the hands or kicks or attempts to kick the ball when the goalkeeper is in the process of releasing it

-## Inside the goalkeeper's own penalty area
+### Inside the goalkeeper's own penalty area

 Handball is often thought of a direct free kick offense.
 But, the Laws of the game does provide one exception.